Help Your Child Overcome Their Gaming Addiction

 Game Addiction in Children and Teenagers

-What we’re doing with our kids to help them with their game addictions IS NOT WORKING.
-Loving and teaching them does.
+What we’re doing to help our kids with their screen addiction IS NOT WORKING.

 Rarely is it too late to change whatever unproductive behaviors you’re dealing with, not if you’re really willing to learn and to apply these principles to the interactions with your child.
 I can promise you, learning how to be a parent is WORTH IT.

-We’re about to learn how to ELIMINATE the behaviors in your children that are hurting them and making you crazy.
+You’re about to learn how to ELIMINATE the behaviors in your children that are hurting them and making you crazy.
 Really.

 I make you another promise: